Posted 19 Jun 2020

-As mentioned above, most families will have both parents working either full or part time.
+As mentioned above, most families will have both parents working either full or part-time.
 So it’s important to make sure that if either income is lost then you replace that to make sure your lifestyle isn’t affected.

 Life insurance is designed to replace the income of a family member if they become ill or even worse.
-In the event of the unfortunate loss of a parent, then you would want to make sure that you’re family don’t suffer financially.
+In the event of the unfortunate loss of a parent, then you would want to make sure that you’re family doesn’t suffer financially.

 You could look at several options for replacing your income if you weren’t able to work or were no longer around.